 Scope and Method

-The works treated here span roughly seven centuries of writing in Greek and Latin, from the historians of the fifth century BCE through the chroniclers of late antiquity.
-Primary attention is given to historical prose — the genre in which ancient writers most directly confronted questions of power, decline, memory, and moral judgment — though works of philosophy, biography, and oratory are treated where they illuminate the historical record.
+The works treated here span roughly fourteen centuries of writing in Greek and Latin, from the historians of the fifth century BCE through the chroniclers of the early medieval world.
+Primary attention is given to historical prose — the genre in which ancient and medieval writers most directly confronted questions of power, decline, memory, and moral judgment — though works of philosophy, biography, and oratory are treated where they illuminate the historical record.

 Each entry aims to do several things at once: to summarise faithfully without flattening, to quote generously where the original voice is irreplaceable, and to situate each passage within its broader literary and historical context.
-Citations follow the standard conventions of classical scholarship.
+Citations follow the standard conventions of classical and medieval scholarship.
+Where a work is short enough to permit it — as with Julian's Against the Galileans or Plato's Meno — and a suitable edition exists in the public domain, the text is given in full, together with the introduction and commentary of the editor or translator.
+The scholarly apparatus that surrounds a great text is itself part of its reception history, and is treated accordingly.

 History